shanqwang/gitrepository/README.md

 # gitrepository
-Createing a new branch is quick
+Createing a new branch is quick & simple.